Arafat Rahman: Career

+Controversies

+In November 2007, Rahman was jailed on charges of money laundering.
+While his lawyer claimed these transactions were fabricated, and the funds in question were to have been transferred by a Singaporean businessman with no obvious ties to Rahman.
+However, In January 2009, the U.S. Department of Justice filed a civil forfeiture action seeking to recover 3 million USD held in Singaporean bank accounts, stating that the funds were processed of bribe paid to Arafat Rahman Koko.
+DOJ also alleged that the payments passed through U.S. finanacial institutions before being transferred to Singapore, bringing the transactions under U.S. jurisdiction.

-Exile and death
+Exile

 Arafat Rahman's grave, at Banani Graveyard in Dhaka.

 After the military-backed takeover of power by a technocrat government led by Fakhruddin Ahmed, Arafat Rahman's business office and house were raided by joint forces on multiple occasions.

 In April 2007, he was picked up from his home to pressure his mother and the former prime minister Begum Khaleda Zia to leave Bangladesh as a part of the "Minus Two Formula".
 He was later released and was dropped at home after his mother was said to have agreed to leave the country with her sons.
 In June, however, she decided instead to stay in Bangladesh and face the consequences.
 Cases soon started being filed against Arafat and his mother.
 By August 2007, all of their bank accounts were frozen and by early September, Arafat and his mother Begum Khaleda Zia were sued and arrested.

-In November 2007, Rahman was jailed on charges of money laundering.
-His lawyers claimed these transactions were fabricated, and that the funds in question were to have been transferred by a Singaporean businessman with no obvious ties to Rahman.

 On 17 July 2008, after receiving permission from the Bangladesh Supreme Court, Rahman went to Thailand and later to Malaysia for medical treatment.
 He was still to be jailed for six years, and a Dhaka court issued a warrant for his arrest in November 2010.
 Following this, he moved to Malaysia from Thailand and never returned to Bangladesh.

+Death

 He died of cardiac arrest on 24 January 2015, at the University of Malaya Medical Centre (UMMC) in Kuala Lumpur, Malaysia.
 He was buried at Banani Graveyard in Bangladesh on 27 January 2015, after a grand funeral which was attended by thousands of mourners in Dhaka.